shreykx/newfolder/twentyguide.md

 And,

-- Run : `git clone git@github.com:twentyhq/twenty.git`
+- Run: `git clone git@github.com:twentyhq/twenty.git`
 ![image](https://github.com/user-attachments/assets/b1bf2959-27c6-4401-8955-49d0df719c31)
+It took me approx. 10 seconds to get the whole clone ready, time may vary as per your machine's specs, so don't panic.

-- Run : `cd twenty`, this will take you to the project's root (the parentest folder present in the setup)
+- Run: `cd twenty`, this will take you to the project's root (the parentest folder present in the setup)
 ![image](https://github.com/user-attachments/assets/4f68cbba-09e3-4c76-8a60-13ee022b67eb)

 If you see the circled name `twenty` like this in your terminal, Congratulations!
 You have the base setup 🎉.